NCAR/climate-primer-water/doc/ch6_downscaling.rst

 the observed, coarse data match those in the GCM data, it can be assumed that the high-resolution temperature and precipitation patterns for that day in the GCM will mirror those of the similar days in the observed data.
-Statistical downscaling methods include delta change (or change factor) methods, regression techniques, weather generators, and weather classification strategies (Ekstrom et al., 2015).
+Statistical downscaling methods include Delta Change (or change factor [morea about this below]) methods, regression techniques, weather generators, and weather classification strategies (Ekstrom et al., 2015).
 Each method has its own set of strengths and weaknesses, as detailed in Table 1.
 A generalized tool for evaluating and generating regional climate projections using a variety of statistical techniques has been developed by Gutmann et al. 2022, and available at https://github.com/NCAR/GARD.

-*Some advantages and disadvantages of statistical downscaling include:*
+*Some advantages and disadvantages of statistical are as follows.*

 Statistical downscaling depends on the availability and quality of historical observational data for calibration.
-In regions with limited or poor-quality historical data, statistical downscaling might be limited. ​Generally, the methods create relationships between historically observed climate and climate simulations from GCM output, with the assumption that the historical relationships will hold into the future.
-For atmospheric phenomena that most GCMs do not simulate in the first place, e.g. major tropical cyclones and hurricanes, it is not clear that any statistical downscaling method can be relied on to represent changes in them.
+In regions with limited or poor-quality historical data, statistical downscaling might be limited. ​Generally, the statistical downscaling methods create relationships between historically observed climate and climate simulations from GCM output, with the assumption that the historical relationships will hold into the future.
+It is not clear that any statistical downscaling method can be relied on to represent changes in atmospheric phenomena that most GCMs do not simulate in the first place, such as major tropical cyclones and hurricanes.

 Delta Change Methods
 ^^^^^^^^^^^^^^^^^^^^